georaiser/10_Fruits_protel/README.md

 ## 🔑 Key Features

-- Image classification of fresh fruits
+- 📸 Image classification of fresh fruits
-- Transfer learning with EfficientNetV2 pre-trained weights.
+- Transfer learning with EfficientNetV2 pre-trained weights
-- Custom dataset handling and data splitting
+- 🔧 Custom dataset handling and data splitting
-- Data augmentation and transformations
+- 🎨 Data augmentation and transformations
 - Model fine-tuning and training
 - Employs learning rate scheduling and early stopping
-- Provides visualization of training/validation loss and accuracy
+- 📊 Provides visualization of training/validation loss and accuracy
 - Allows inference on new images with probability scores

 ## 🛠️ Technical Implementation